HackerN64/F3DEX3/README.md

       `Lights_BindPoint`, `Lights_BindDirectional`, and `Lights_NewAndDraw`, set
       `l.type` to 0 right before setting `l.col`.

+SM64 only:

+- If you are using the vanilla lighting system where light directions are always fixed, the vanilla permanent light direction of `{0x28, 0x28, 0x28}` must be changed to `{0x49, 0x49, 0x49}`, or everything will be too dark.
+The former vector is not properly normalized, but F3D through F3DEX2 normalize light directions in the microcode, so it doesn't matter with those microcodes.
+In contrast, F3DEX3 normalizes vertex normals (after transforming them), but assumes light directions have already been normalized.
+- Matrix stack fix (world space lighting / view matrix in VP instead of in M) is basically required.
+If you *really* want camera space lighting, use matrix stack fix, transform the fixed camera space light direction by V inverse each frame, and send that to the RSP.
+This will be faster than the alternative (not using matrix stack fix and enabling `G_NORMALS_MODE_AUTO` to correct the matrix).

 ### Recommended Changes (Non-Lighting)

 - Clean up any code using the deprecated, hacky `SPLookAtX` and `SPLookAtY` to